valentingarnier/valentingarnier.github.io/index.md

 Will this be enough to discover who's the one?

+Here is their analysis.

-## How Sherlock and his team (we) have proceeded to solve the mystery
+## How can we proceeded to solve the mystery

 ### Goals